At ContinuuCon 2018, being held Apr 26-28 at IRCAM in Paris, inventor Lippold Haken announced a new instrument, the ContinuuMini.

 Pricing and Availability

-Production of the ContinuuMini is going to be funded via a Kickstarter project, which is expected to launch in late summer 2018.
-Pricing is expected to be US $549 for early backers (with an eventual MSRP of $899 US).
+Production of the ContinuuMini is being funded via a Kickstarter project.
+Pricing is expected to be US $899 when it is generally available.

 via Sally Sparks